Mincheol2/t3VAE/README.md

 #### Other frameworks

-- Just change model name.
+- Just change the model name.
 If you want to fine-tune these models, see the details on the arguments description.

 ```
 python main.py --model VAE --dataset celebA